cyberphor/knowledge-base/cloud/business-operations/service-providers/README.md

 # Cloud Service Providers
 Cloud Service Providers (CSPs) offer computing resources as a utility.
 Microsoft, Amazon, and Google are CSPs (the alternative to a CSP would be running a data center yourself).

-## Services
-**Time to Market**
-Time to Market is the length of time between developing an idea and making it available to a customer.
-CSPs can help reduce time to market.

-**Managed Services**
-A Managed Service is when the design, deployment, migration, or management of your cloud resources is outsourced to the CSP or a Managed Service Provider.

-**License Managers**
-License managers mitigate license violations and overspending.

 ## Requests
 **Request for Information**
 A Request for Information (RFI) is a document used to gather information about a CSP.
 The RFI process is followed by a RFP and/or RFQ process.
 An RFI usually includes the information listed below.